 How to refine your search

 While the thumbnails give a great idea about the content of an image, it’s good to be sure you have the right image before adding it to the canvas.
-You can preview the option(s) that interest you the most.
+So it's a good idea to preview a few before you select one.

-Right-click on the thumbnail (Windows) or Ctrl+click in the thumbnail (macOS) and select ‘Preview Image’.
+Right-click on the thumbnail (Windows) or Ctrl+click on the thumbnail (macOS) and select 'Preview Image'.
 This will load a larger window where you will see the image being drawn.

 We hope you found these tips useful and if you have any feedback on images you would like to see in VideoScribe, please contribute to our customer forum.